ObiedUllah/FinalProject/README.md

 - Songs and Quotes Tabs: Directly underneath the navigation tabs, there are two tabs that allow the user to switch between viewing their saved anime theme songs or some random anime quotes.

 - The first tab displays the user's saved anime theme songs, while the second tab shows some random anime quotes.
-When a user is not logged in, it tells the user to log in to view their liked songs
+When a user is not logged in, it tells the user to log in to view their liked songs.
+The user can drag and drop themes in the box which allows them to save the songs and listen to them in the song library.

 ![Right Side Bar Songs](https://i.imgur.com/AEwfFb1.png)
 ![Right Side Bar Quotes](https://i.imgur.com/I9kRM8a.png)

-## Footer
+### <a id="footer"></a> Footer

 ---